-To determine an appropriate price given Wyoming's unique characteristics, Wyoming conducted a price sensitivity analysis using household income data.
 The Broadband Commission for Sustainable Development has indicated that 2% of monthly income is an appropriate target for broadband affordability.
-Using this as a benchmark, setting a price for broadband service of \$30 a month after accounting for the ACP subsidy would ensure that broadband meets the affordability target for 89% of households in Wyoming.
-According to the Commission's benchmark, broadband at this price point would be considered unaffordable only for households earning less than \$18,000 per year.
-For those households, the State of Wyoming has several other programs to ensure access to broadband services, including through a device and hotpot loan program available through local libraries.
-Additional details on Wyoming's low-cost plan are further detailed below.
+Using this as a benchmark, setting a price for broadband service of \$40 a month after accounting for the ACP subsidy would ensure that broadband meets the affordability target for more than 84% of households in Wyoming.
+According to the Commission's benchmark, broadband at this price point would be considered unaffordable only for